24 Weeks Pregnant

 24 Weeks Pregnant – Your Body

 As your uterus stretches and baby gets bigger, the ligaments in the lower part of your uterus must stretch too.

 24 Weeks Pregnant – Your Baby

 Regardless of whether she’ll wind up being a blonde or a brunette, her hair is white right now.

 You might be able to feel your baby hiccupping soon, which feels like regular bumps in your belly.

 Most babies spend around 95% of their time sleeping in utero.

 The season will your baby be born will have an impact on the type and amount of clothing she will need.

-It’s a good idea to have some clothes already washed in fragrance free laundry detergent before you bring her home.
+It’s a good idea to have some clothes already washed in fragrance-free laundry detergent before you bring her home.

-This week, your baby probably weighs between 380 to 590 grams, and is about 29-32 cm long, roughly the size of an ear of corn.
+Your 24 week old baby is about 29-32 cm long, roughly the size of an ear of corn.